evennia/evennia/docs/1.0/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

 Evennia Locks are defined as a mini-language defined in `lockstrings`.
 The lockstring is on a form `<situation>:<lockfuncs>`, where `situation` determines when this lock applies and the `lockfuncs` (there can be more than one) are run to determine if the lock-check passes or not depending on circumstance.
 ```

 Let's get a little ahead of ourselves and make it so you have to _hold_ the sword for the `hit` command to be available.
 This involves a [Lock](../../../Components/Locks.md).
-We've cover locks in more detail later, just know that they are useful for limiting the kind of things you can do with an object, including limiting just when you can call commands on it.
+We'll cover locks in more detail later, just know that they are useful for limiting the kind of things you can do with an object, including limiting just when you can call commands on it.

     > py self.search("sword").locks.add("call:holds()")